4pplet/waffling60/README.md

 - Waffling60 Alps, a ALPS solder PCB in three configurations: Bakeneko, Tray and Wilba
 - Waffling60 SE, a PCB compatible with AI03 Polaris, same layout support as the regular MX PCB.
 Order in 1.2mm thickness for use with the Polaris.
 Same flexcut and stab rotations as the OG PCB.
 - Waffling60 BK, a dedicated bakeneko version of the regular MX PCB.
-- Waffling60 MXHS, a depricated hotswap PCB using the same layout support as the solder PCB.
-Note that the revision is still B2, stab rotations have been changed on the solder PCB's.

 ## FR4 Plates:
 - Tray mount plate: Stab rotations have been changed from revision B2 to B3, so version V1 and V2 of the plate is no longer compatible with the newest revisions.